imagine6/gifcities2/static/doc/setup-for-docker.md

 ## Setup with Docker

-We will use Docker to run your project for the Coding Challenge.,
+We will use Docker to run your project for the Coding Challenge.
 1. [Install Docker and Docker Compose](https://www.docker.com/products/docker-desktop)

 ### Clone the Git repository
 First you will need to clone the Git repository

 ### Run Project in Docker Container
 Now, navigate to the folder with your files.
-You need to run your project:
+You need to run the application:
 ```bash
 docker-compose up
 ```
-This will build the Docker Images and then start the service.
+This will build a Docker Image and then start the service.

 Open your web browser and navigate to `http://localhost:5000` to see the project.